 - Do you know who the admins are?
 Anything you can find on the founders of the instance can be helpful in your decision as well.

 - I'm more and more encouraging people to choose small, niche instances with less noise due to sheer volume.
 Number of members in the low thousands or less I'm thinking.
 You can always move your account later.
 Some people move instances regularly!

 Pro tip: if you want a specific account name (the part before the domain name) you may choose an instance where that account name is available.

 Quick summary to start

 Recommendation: Start by creating your account in a web browser, not in a mobile app.
 Apps often ask you to specify what instance you want to log in to, and you may not know yet until you've actually created the account!

-The easy choice is to join the big one: mastodon.social , a general instance created by the Mastodon founder~.
-A better choice is to browse and select an instance on joinmastodon.org.
+- A good choice is to browse and select an instance on joinmastodon.org.
 Go with a reasonably small one rather than huge.
 Huge often means more noise.
 When the page on joinmastodon says community, that is the same as an instance.
-In Sweden you may want to try mastodon.se for example.
+In Sweden you may want to try mastodon.nu or suedi.club for example.

-- Alternatively start your own instance like I did.
+- Alternatively start your own instance like I did at first.
 It means you yourself control the domain name and all the rules.
-And you don't need to be terribly technical, I pay for managed hosting by masto.host. $6/month.
+And you don't need to be terribly technical.
+My first time around I paid for managed hosting with masto.host at $6/month, via helpful advice from Aral Balkan.
 If you are a group of friends you could set up own your instance together at a very low cost!